-A one-time waiver may be granted to the recipient of state financial assistance who fails to maintain pursuit of program or make satisfactory academic progress.
+A one-time waiver may be granted to the recipient of state financial assistance who fails to maintain pursuit of the program or make satisfactory academic progress.
 A student must initiate the request for the waiver through NYIT's Counseling and Wellness Services and must be able to document one of three reasons for the request: death in a student's family, serious illness of a student, or other mitigating circumstances beyond a student's control.
 Approval of the waiver is not automatic.
 After a careful review of documentation, a student will be notified by email as to whether the one-time waiver will be granted.

-For more detailed and complete information on the waiver and other requirements, review the Commissioner's Guidelines on the New York State Higher Education Services Corporation (NYSHESC) website at Appendix C: Commissioner's Guidelines on Good Academic Standing C-Average Requirement: Questions and Answers.
+For more detailed and complete information on the waiver and other requirements, review the Commissioner's Guidelines on the New York State Higher Education Services Corporation (NYSHESC) website at Answers.